wombleton/gitlaw-nz/acts/N/New Zealand Stock Exchange Restructuring Act 2002.md

     (10) \[Repealed\]

-    (11) Every Order in Council made under this section is to be treated as a regulation for the purposes of the [Regulations (Disallowance) Act 1989][31] and the [Acts and Regulations Publication Act 1989][32], but the conduct rules are not to be treated as regulations for the purposes of those Acts.
+    (11) An Order in Council made under this section is a legislative instrument and a disallowable instrument for the purposes of the [Legislation Act 2012][31] and must be presented to the House of Representatives under [section 41][32] of that Act, but the conduct rules are neither a legislative instrument nor a disallowable instrument for the purposes of that Act.

     (12) \[Repealed\]